elementler/InstagramWebReplicate/README.md

 ## Test Accounts

 If the connection to the Firebase works, you should be able to sign up new account with Email address and password.
 The back-end will NOT send out email for confirmation; thus, it is even okay to sign up with a fake Email address.
-You can also use the following test accounts to play around:

--   Email address: testuser1@gmail.com, Password: Password123

--   Email address: raphael@sanzio.com, Password: Password123

 Note: for the time being, only Raphael has photos.
 Uploading photos is not implemented yet.